FamilySearch/GEDCOM.io/_pages/gedzip.md

   nav: "gedzip"
 ---

-## The GEDZip File Type
+## The GEDCOM Zip File Type

 It is often useful to transmit a GEDCOM document together with a set of external files.
-The GEDZIP file format is provided for this purpose.
+The GEDCOM Zip file format is provided for this purpose.
-A GEDZIP file is a zip archive, as defined by [http://www.pkware.com/appnote](http://www.pkware.com/appnote) and standardized by ISO/IEC 21320-1:2015.
+A GEDCOM ZIP file is a zip archive, as defined by [http://www.pkware.com/appnote](http://www.pkware.com/appnote) and standardized by ISO/IEC 21320-1:2015.

-*Note — A few details about the zip archive format are useful to fully understand GEDZIP :*
+*Note — A few details about the zip archive format are useful to fully understand GEDCOM Zip :*
 - An archive can contain one or more files.
 - Files within an archive can be added, removed, or updated individually without needing to re-process the rest of the archive.